 - Apply small pieces of cotton absorbed with the mixture on warts.

 - Secure them with a band-aid.

 - Leave the band-aids overnight and repeat this process regularly.

 - This will remove warts in just two to three weeks.

 Not only is this vinegar convenient but also safe and efficient.
 It gives no harmful side effects.
-The apple cider vinegar is easily available, and also saves you from splurging your money on medical appointments.
+The apple cider vinegar is easily available, and also saves you from splurging your money on those costly medical appointments.